junesirius/junesirius.github.io/_posts/Supernatural/2025-01-24-SPN-Happy-birthday-Dean-Winchester.md

 "Hello, Dean." he greets.

 "Cas."
-Dean throws a bro, glancing over his shoulder at Sam, "Delivery?
+Dean throws a brief glance over his shoulder at Sam, "Delivery?
 Cas is your delivery?"

 Cas opens his mouth, but Sam coughs loudly before he can speak.
-"Uh, why don't you, em, come in and sit.
+"Uh, why don't you, em, come in and sit?
 Dinner is getting cold."

 Dean looks at him pointedly, but lets him go.